Xakaiczar/Portfolio/README.md

 In the future, I would also like to make a MERN stack app that I feel confident adding to my portfolio.
 While I feel comfortable making web apps, they're often not as efficient or well-written as they could be.
 Learning to optimise my code for faster load times would boost my confidence in that domain.

 ## CV
-For further details about my skills and accomplishments, you can download my CV [here](link).
+For further details about my skills and accomplishments, you can download my current CV [here](https://drive.google.com/file/d/1XZOdTuCq7lw514k8ORTzD6YmuI40HaN_/view?usp=sharing).

 ## Projects
 ### Object Assault